Let us delve into the deep realms of possibility that our loved ones will never get sober…

 My mom may die because of her drinking.

 These are pretty distressing thoughts.
 These are also self-healing thoughts.
 Accepting that these things are possible, and most likely probable, has helped me let go of a lot of unrealistic expectations.

-My sister, who is swimming in denial, can’t accept these things.
-For her, it would be too painful.
+My sister thinks pretty differently than I do about these things.
 She can’t imagine my mom not in her children’s life.
-She can’t acknowledge that we won’t be having a normal family one day.
-She is clinging to that hope/denial.
+She won’t accept that we won’t be having a normal family one day.
+She is clinging to what she calls hope and what I call denial.
 I am not sure what you would call it.
-Maybe me calling it denial is my pessimism while others would call it hope is their optimism.
+Maybe me calling it denial is my pessimism while others who would call it hope is their optimism.

 For me, letting go of hope…it was incredibly freeing.
 I cannot control my mom, only my response to her behavior.
 My sister chose her response to be one of hopeful wishing and I have chosen indifferent acceptance.
 Neither of us are “wrong” but some days one of us is stronger than the other.

 Where are you in your journey?
 Do you think they’ll get sober one day?
 Do you think the damage in your relationship can be repaired?
 I love hearing from people and would like to hear your thoughts on this.

 Thanks for reading!
 Follow me on instagram @grumpy.sunshineblog or find me on Facebook at Grumpy Sunshine.
 Share this post if you think it would help spread awareness or understanding.